eclipse-vertx/vert.x/core_manual_groovy.md

 A handler is a thing that receives messages from the bus.
 You register a handler at an address.

-The handler will receive any messages that are sent to the address.
 Many different handlers from the same or different verticles can be registered at the same address.
 A single handler can be registered by the verticle at many different addresses.

-Since many handlers can subscribe to the address, this is an implementation of the messaging pattern called *Publish-Subscribe Messaging*.
+### Publish / subscribe messaging

+The event bus supports *publishing* messages.
+Messages are published to an address.
+Publishing means delivering the message to all handlers that are registered at that address.
+This is the familiar *publish/subscribe* messaging pattern.

+### Point to point messaging

+The event bus supports *point to point* messaging.
+Messages are sent to an address.
+This means a message is delivered to *at most* one of the handlers registered at that address.
+If there is more than one handler regsitered at the address, one will be chosen using a non-strict round-robin algorithm.

-When a message is received in a handler, and has been *processed*, the receiver can optionally decide to reply to the message.
-If they do so, and the message was sent specifying a reply handler, that reply handler will be called.
+With point to point messaging, an optional reply handler can be specified when sending the message.
+When a message is received by a recipient, and has been *processed*, the recipient can optionally decide to reply to the message.
+If they do so that reply handler will be called.

 When the reply is received back at the sender, it too can be replied to.
 This can be repeated ad-infinitum, and allows a dialog to be set-up between two different verticles.
 This is a common messaging pattern called the *Request-Response* pattern.

-### Sending messages
+### Transient

-You send a message by specifying the address and telling the event bus to send it there.
-The event bus will then deliver the message to any handlers registered at that address.

-If multiple vert.x instances are clustered together, the message will be delivered to any matching handlers irrespective of what vert.x instance they reside on.

-As previously mentioned, when sending a message you can specify an optional reply handler which will be invoked once the message has reached a handler and the recipient has replied to it.

 *All messages in the event bus are transient, and in case of failure of all or parts of the event bus, there is a possibility messages will be lost.
 If your application cares about lost messages, you should code your handlers to be idempotent, and your senders to retry after recovery.*

 If you want to persist your messages you can use a persistent work queue busmod for that.

+### Types of messages

 Messages that you send on the event bus can be as simple as a string, a number or a boolean.
 You can also send vert.x buffers or JSON messages.